 Pupil map can be found at the end of the PPT

-Designed to be copied as an A5 booklet for pupils to complete as homework throughout the Germany unit (ideally prior to the keyword/term being used in lesson).
+Designed to be copied as an A5 booklet for pupils to complete as homework throughout the Elizabethan unit (ideally prior to the keyword/term being used in lesson).

 Each page (see image) contains a keyword, definition, origin, example of use in context and information to enable pupils to develop a deeper understanding.
-Help pupils access the course, deepen understanding and build cultural capital.
+Designed to help pupils access the course, deepen understanding and build cultural capital.